manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Frontload Your Project.
 Build the necessary trust and credibility by completing work as much as possible during the first week, following the basket of essentials.

 **PRINCIPLE 6**
 Create the Right End Output Image.
-Try to get in the habit of creating the end output image aggressively to earn various stakeholders’ trust early on
+Try to get in the habit of creating the end output image aggressively to earn various stakeholders’ trust early on.

 **PRINCIPLE 7**
 Smile When You Are Under Stress.
 During stressful meetings, keep on smiling to reduce your stress and stay focused on getting the work done.